apache/spark/TESTING.rst

 To run system tests with the older Airflow version, you need to prepare provider packages.
 This can be done by running ``./breeze prepare-provider-packages <PACKAGES TO BUILD>``.
-For example, the below command will build google postgres and mysql wheel packages:
+For example, the below command will build google, postgres and mysql wheel packages:

 .. code-block:: bash